Biz-mark/Quicksilver/README.md

 ## Clearing the cache

+Clear the entire Quicksilver cache:

 ```
 php artisan quicksilver:clear
 ```

-Or to clear specific route
+Clear the cache for a specific path:
 ```
 php artisan quicksilver:clear {path}
 ```

 ## Events

-These events called when request and response are validated if returned true, Quicksilver will continue validation.
+These events are triggered during request and response validation.
+If an event listener returns `false`, caching will be aborted.

 - `bizmark.quicksilver.is_request_valid` - bool